Which chemical formula indicates the presence of more than one element?

 Master chemistry nomenclature with our test!
 Featuring essential concepts, exercises, and explanations.
 Dive deep into chemical naming conventions!

-The presence of more than one element in a chemical formula is indicated by the combination of different chemical symbols.
-In the provided formulas:
+The presence of more than one element in a chemical formula signifies that the compound is composed of different types of atoms.
+In this case, each of the provided options includes at least two different elements in their formulas.

-K2O consists of potassium (K) and oxygen (O).
-The subscript "2" indicates there are two potassium atoms paired with one oxygen atom, illustrating the presence of different elements.
+Potassium oxide, K2O, once again consists of two elements: potassium (K) and oxygen (O).
+The subscript '2' indicates that there are two potassium atoms partnered with one oxygen atom.

 Subscribe